Career change for teachers

 Those long working hours, cuts in teaching budgets and pay, along with what many feel are unrealistic government targets can overshadow and demotivate even the most dedicated members of staff.

-Corinne Mills Managing Director of Personal Career Management, the leading career coaching company has worked with many teachers who have found themselves in this difficult position and offers some guidance for those who may be considering life beyond the classroom.
+Corinne Mills, Managing Director of Personal Career Management, a leading career coaching company which has worked with many teachers who have found themselves in this difficult position offers some guidance for those who may be considering life beyond the classroom.

 What do you want?

 So what is the first step?
 Corinne says that before you make any radical leaps you need to think very carefully about what you really want.
 “Most people can happily give you a list of all the things they don’t want but it’s essential that you also clarify what key elements will be essential for you in your next role and why.
 You can then look realistically at all of your options and determine which is going to be a good fit for you.”
 Otherwise, says Corinne, there is a danger that you could either inadvertently replicate the career situation you have just left, or chase after roles which you are half-hearted about or which you have little prospect of securing.

 She suggests that you draw up a list of your career decision criteria covering such things as the salary you need, the type of skills and expertise you want to be using, the values that are important to you and the kind of organisation that would suit you best.
 Also include any personal factors such as commute time or working hours which could make a difference to you.

 Teachers have a wide range of transferable skills which they can use to their advantage.
 They are specialists in learning and educational processes, skilled communicators, planners and organisers, skilfully managing relationships with learners with very different needs, with parents and working collaboratively in teams with their teaching colleagues.
 They may also be a subject expert in their field such as languages, IT or on topics like safeguarding or working with gifted children.